Estimating exposure in motor finance

 How to quantify exposure for specific lenders

-As shown above, estimates of potential exposure can vary widely due to key factors that are yet unknown.
-A sector wide redress scheme, as implied by FCA in March, would remove one of the key uncertainties – the proportion of eligible consumers coming forward for remediation.
-The figures presented here derive from indicative calculations that extrapolate data from the consultation.
+The figures presented here derive from indicative calculations that extrapolate data from FCA’s 2019 Consultation Document.
 To arrive at a more accurate picture for a lender or broker we would need to factor the profile of loans, customer numbers and broker arrangements.

 In principle, lenders could undertake detailed bottom-up exercises to observe or recalculate the commissions paid, or counterfactual interest charges that would have been paid at customer level.
 However, that may not be practical or proportionate.